kamek-pf/little-flash/README.md

 By :

 Tehau "Wandy" TSING

 Nicolas "Dickhead" DUBOIS

 Bertrand "Kamek" BOUSQUET

-Run :
+To generate android local configuration files :
     android update project -p <path to project>

-to generate android local configuration files
+To push the upload the app to your device :
     ant debug && ant installd
-to push the upload the app to your device